nickfargo/state/_includes/content/intro.md

 {% endhighlight %}

-States are configurable with simple [attribute keywords](/docs/#concepts--attributes), and can express behavior with [method overrides](/docs/#concepts--methods) whose context is [lexically bound to the state](/docs/#concepts--methods--context) in which the method is defined.
+States are configurable with simple [attribute keywords](/docs/#concepts--attributes), and they express behavior on behalf of their owner object with [method overrides](/docs/#concepts--methods) that are [lexically bound to the state](/docs/#concepts--methods--context) in which the method is defined.

 {% highlight javascript %}
 {% include examples/index--attributes-methods.js %}